Sign Up For Newsletter

 Every company should keep a record of their employees fit test results which should clearly state the mask make, model and size of the mask tested.

-Records should always be available for inspection by the HSE if required.
+Records should always be available for inspection by the HSE if required and should include;

 The HSE website has information and links to other sources - www.hse.gov.uk